Western Culinary Institute - Le Cordon Bleu College of Culinary Arts

 • Externship

-A 98 credit program which can be completed in either a 15 month time frame or a 21 month time frame.
-Students will take 25 general education credits in communication, writing, composition, math, and psychology.
-The 73 core course credits include hospitality, baking, confectionary, and patisserie.
-Successful completion of the program requires a cumulative 2.0 GPA and an externship.
+A 98-credit program, which can be completed in either a 15-month time frame or over the course of 21 months, earns each graduate a prestigious baking and pastry credential.
+Students complete 25 general education credits in communication, writing, composition, math, and psychology.
+The 73 core course credits include hospitality, baking, confectionery, and patisserie training.
+Successful completion of the program requires a cumulative 2.0 GPA and a completed externship.

 Certificate in Le Cordon Bleu Pâtisserie and Baking

-A 39-credit program, which is completed in 9 months.
-Students will take core courses in hospitality, baking, confectionary, and patisserie.
-Successful completion of the program requires a cumulative 2.0 GPA and an externship.
+A 39-credit program, which is completed in 9 months, takes students through core courses in hospitality, baking, confectionery, and patisserie.
+Successful completion of the program requires a cumulative 2.0 GPA and a completed externship.

 Bachelor of Arts in Le Cordon Bleu Culinary Management Online Program

-An online program for students who have already earned an associate’s degree or the equivalent.
-A wide range of advanced topics builds upon previous professional experience and training.
+This online program is for students who have already earned an Associate’s or equivalent degree.
+A wide range of advanced topics build on previous professional experience and training.
 This program is offered through the main Le Cordon Bleu College of Culinary Arts.
-Contact an admissions representative on the website for more information: http://www.chefs.edu/programs/bachelor-of-arts-in-le-cordon-bleu-culinary-management-online.asp
+Contact an admissions representative for the most up to date information.

 Contact Information